biometricITC/cPP-biometrics/3_ProtectionProfile/Bio cPP.md

 **FIA\_MBV\_EXT.3.1** The TSF shall prevent use of artificial presentation attack instruments from being successfully verified.

-Application note 34:
+Application note 35:

 This requirement is only applicable to mobile biometric verification.
 PAD for mobile biometric enrolment is an optional requirement.

-Application note 35:
+Application note 36:

 Artificial PAIs that the TOE shall prevent and relevant criteria for its security relevant error rates for each type of